 “With each iteration, you’re getting feedback,” Lamb said.
 “Then you incorporate your feedback in the next iteration.
 You’re able to continuously improve with each iteration.”

 Flexibility and prioritization are key features

 Responding to COVID-19 has not only been like hitting a moving target but one that’s changing shape on the fly, too.
 Responding to change is a central focus of the Agile method.
 Each stage incorporates a process of gathering information, designing and building a solution, testing and deploying it.
-Every execution of this presents an opportunity to make adjustments as conditions dictate, and to reset priorities where needed to address high priority, high value items.
+Every execution of this presents an opportunity to make adjustments as conditions dictate, and to reset priorities that were needed to address high-priority, high-value items.

 “As scope changes happen, as requirement changes happen, you can quickly adapt and move on,” Lamb said.

 Ultimately, the answer to the pandemic is people, well-informed, and acting responsibly.
 Being Agile requires communication and collaboration between team members and stakeholders throughout the process.
 It isn’t just about involving everyone at the beginning or waiting for a reaction at the end.

 Regular interactions guide the adaptations and improvements that lead to quality results.
 At the same time, Lamb said, the Agile method serves to minimize risk, which in the case of COVID-19 response is the overarching goal.